 In developing our Internal Audit Strategy, we have met with key Officers to gain an understanding of the current issues faced by the Combined Authority.
-We have also reviewed the latest version of the Risk Register to gain an understanding of the key risks facing the organisation together with the controls in place to manage them, along with the key sources and documents referred to below.
+We have also reviewed the latest version of the Corporate Risk Register to gain an understanding of the key risks facing the organisation together with the controls in place to manage them, along with the key sources and documents referred to below.
 It should however be noted that we have not formally revisited / reviewed the risk management arrangements at the Authority since our partial assurance opinion in 2020/21.
-The next risk management review is scheduled for early 2023/24.
+We have therefore agreed to include coverage in this area, in the form of a specific risk management audit in 2022/23 to ensure that progress has been made to address the previously agreed management actions.